Simogh67/Multi-output-classification/README.md

 * data: This folder contains sample messages and categories datasets in csv format.
 * app: the run.py should be used to trigger the web app.

+Here is the tree-based file structure of the project.

 * app
 | - template